gnosis/memento/README.md

-SOLACE
+# Solace

-# Solace — Recover your Safe for free 😮‍💨
+Recover your Safe for free 😮‍💨